accessibility.sr-only.opening-hours-term

 Trade

 Swiss merchants began trading in so-called colonial wares in the 16th century: among them silk, spices, tobacco, and tea from overseas.
-Later, textiles became the main currency in the Atlantic triangular trade –
+Later, textiles became the main currency in the Atlantic triangular trade – a highly lucrative business for the companies involved.

 From the mid-19th century, Africa and Southeast Asia served as sales markets for European industrial goods; in return, Europe imported raw materials to drive its industrial production.
-In Switzerland, a country short on raw material resources, a few merchant companies benefitted
+In Switzerland, a country short on raw material resources, a few merchant companies benefitted from the development and grew to become the world’s largest commodity traders.

 Cocoa